EcmaTC53/spec/markup/main.md

 The `createLink` method creates a link at the path specified by the first argument to the path specified by the second argument.
 Both arguments are [subpath strings](#storage-file-subpath).

+The `createLink` method is optional.
+If a file system does not support symbolic links, the `createLink` should be omitted from the implementation.

 ##### `readLink` method

 The `readLink` method resolves a link at the path specified by the first argument [subpath string](#storage-file-subpath) and returns the resolved path as a string.
 The resolved path should be within the root of the directory instance.

+The `readLink` method is optional.
+If a file system does not support symbolic links, the `readLink` should be omitted from the implementation.

 ##### `scan` method